TadiT7/treble_experimentations_wiki/Nokia-1.md

 If you enter the wrong password in the first place.
 System will force you to press Reset Phone button because you entered the "right" password.

-Reboot the phone and try de-encrypt the phone again.
+Reboot the phone and try de-encrypt (unlock) the phone again.
 It should be ok.

 * FM Radio: